Applying for an Auto Loan

 How much would my payment be if I finance GAP with my auto loan?

-Your payments will vary based on the amount financed and term of your loan.
+Your payments will, in large part, depend on the amount as well as your interest rate and term of your loan.

 How do I submit a claim?